oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 C4 --> c5("Card-5")
 C4 --> c6("Card-6")
 ```
+As you go through https://www.oppia.org/, you will find these entities.

 ### Key terms

-#### Classroom
-A Classroom in Oppia is a collection of topics grouped under a single subject.
+1. **Classroom**: A Classroom in Oppia is a collection of topics grouped under a single subject.
 For example: https://www.oppia.org/learn/math this displays a Maths classroom.
-#### Topic
-A topic is a broad term that refers to the subject content being taught.
-For example: https://www.oppia.org/learn/math/place-values/story this displays a “place value” Topic.
+2. **Topic**: A topic is a broad term that refers to the subject content being taught.
+For example: https://www.oppia.org/learn/math displays a list of math topics.A single topic can be described through multiple stories.
-#### Story
-Stories are situations/scenarios that are meant to help learners understand the Topic.
-For example: https://www.oppia.org/learn/math/place-values/story talks about Jaime’s adventures for learning about place values.
+3. **Story**: Stories are situations/scenarios that are meant to help users understand the topic.
+For example, if the topic is addition, then one of the stories could be about where a kid goes to a shop and buys 3 pens and 4 pencils.
+The lesson could then explain the concept of addition while discussing the total number of items bought.
+As another example, https://www.oppia.org/learn/math/place-values/story talks about Jaime’s adventures for learning about place values.
+A single story can be referenced in multiple chapters and is essentially a collection of chapters.
-#### Chapter
-A chapter corresponds to different lessons through which we aim to teach the topic to the learners.
+4. **Chapter**: A chapter corresponds to different lessons through which we aim to teach the topic to the users.
+Each chapter has an associated exploration, and this exploration may have several cards.
 For example, https://www.oppia.org/learn/math/place-values/story shows a bunch of chapters to learn the place values topic.
-#### Card
+5. **Card**:
 A card is the primary component of lesson where each card consists of:

    - **Content**: This refers to the tutor’s question to the learner.